As a part of my job as the Chief Operating Officer at Marotta Wealth Management, I am the head computer programmer.

 In this way, each employee can serve every client by doing just the things that are they are responsible for doing.
 This ensemble approach allows us to juggle more tasks than we could by ourselves.
 Our Marotta workflows serve as a well-trained assistant for each employee.
 In other disciplines, like healthcare and aviation, the mere act of having a checklist has been shown to save lives and improve service.
 I believe our workflows help to ensure repeatable high-quality customer service for every service we provide.

-The first workflow we kick off for each person who comes to us is Prospective Client.
+The first workflow we kick off for each person who comes to us is the Prospective Client workflow.
 It includes steps to send our informational packet, run preliminary analysis, set up a meeting, and give them space to decide.
 Eventually, if they sign up, the workflow seamlessly transitions into a New Client workflow.

 This workflow is the first place I get to serve clients.
 As the current tax specialist at the firm, my workflow of reviewing a client’s tax return is first kicked off as a part of Step 5.
 The advisor doesn’t even have to remember that this is a service.
 When the time is right according to the workflows, I simply get a to do to see if we have a tax return that I should review.
 If we don’t, my selection gives the advisor to dos in the “Request Tax Return” workflow.
 If we do, I get to dos as a part of the “Review Tax Return” workflow.